mapbox/mapbox-gl-native/ios/FAQ.md

 We're likely going to take a similar approach to both performance caching and offline maps as is done with the `0.3.0` release of MBXMapKit.
 That is, `NSURLCache` will be used for performance caching and specific, separate offline map database management will be used for fetching areas of map tiles.
 This is a cleaner design than exists in the SDK, which combines performance and offline caches and has a non-intuitive configuration API.

-We're not sure yet if we're going to port over MBTiles support to Mapbox GL.
+We will likely also port over MBTiles support to Mapbox GL.

 #### UTFGrid interactivity

 [UTFGrid](https://github.com/mapbox/utfgrid-spec) is a technology for enabling interactive features in raster tiles.
 Support for the technology is provided in the Mapbox iOS SDK with categories in `RMInteractiveSource` in combination with either `RMMapboxSource` or `RMMBTilesSource`.

-Current plans include allowing the basic key-value querying functionality of UTFGrid with Mapbox GL Cocoa sources.
+Mapbox GL obsoletes this sort of pixel-based interactivity since the source data used for rendering can be queried on-device, so we are unlikely to port UTFGrid over to GL.

 #### Annotation clustering